rspec/rspec-core/DEV-README.md

 ## Customize the dev environment

 The Gemfile includes the gems you'll need to be able to run specs.
-If you want to customize your dev enviroment with additional tools like guard or ruby-debug, add any additional gem declarations to Gemfile-custom (see Gemfile-custom.sample for some examples).
+If you want to customize your dev environment with additional tools like guard or ruby-debug, add any additional gem declarations to Gemfile-custom (see Gemfile-custom.sample for some examples).